 - a.
 Select an aspirin brand.
-Record brand and amount of active ingredient on Data Table 2. - b.
-Remove one tablet from the selected brand and weigh it.
-Record in Data Table 2 Trial 1. - c.
+Record brand and amount of active ingredient. - b.
+Remove one tablet from the selected brand, weigh it and record value. - c.
 Pulverize the weighed tablet using a mortar and pestle. - d.
 Tare a boat (or weighing paper) on the balance.
 Carefully transfer as much powdered sample into the boat as possible.
 Record the mass (record all digits from the analytical balance).
-You will need to determine the actual mass titrated in order to correct for the mass loss. - e.
+You will need to determine the actual mass titrated in order to correct for the mass loss.

+- e.
 Transfer the weighed powder into a clean Erlenmeyer flask (125-mL or 250-mL).
 Rinse the boat with DI water over the flask to ensure the sample is completely transferred into the flask.
 Label the flask as Aspirin Trial 1. - f.
 Pour about 30 mL of ethyl alcohol (also called ethanol) into a 50-mL beaker.
 Label the beaker and cover with a watch glass. - g.
-Using a graduated cylinder, add 10.0 mL of ethyl alcohol to the Erlenmeyer flask and stir for about 30 seconds with a glass rod.
+Using a graduated cylinder, add 10.0 mL of ethyl alcohol to the Erlenmeyer flask and stir for about 30 seconds with a glass stirring rod.
 Then add 25.0 mL of D. I. water to the flask and stir again for another 30 seconds.
 The tablet will not completely dissolve due to inert ingredients (fillers and binding agents) in the tablet; the solution will be turbid.
 It will be necessary to filter it.
-(Remember to properly label your sample.)
+(Remember to properly label your sample.) - h.
+Label a clean Erlenmeyer flask (125-mL or 250-mL) as Trial 1 Filtrate and place a funnel in it as shown in Figure 6a.

-- h.
-Clean the three Erlenmeyer flasks used in Part A, and rinse with DI water.
-Shake out excess water.
-You do not need to dry them inside. - i.
-Place a funnel in one of the clean Erlenmeyer flasks (125-mL or 250-mL).
-See Figure 6a.
 (Note: If the funnel touches the bottom of the flask, suspend it above the flask using a support ring clamp and, if needed, a clay triangle (Figure 6b) held on a stand.)